One Word. One Story. One Messiah.

 Who This Study Is For

-- Desire a deeper, more integrated understanding of the Bible
+- Believers longing for a deeper, integrated grasp of Scripture

 An Invitation to a Formational Journey